 Mary Forstbauer Grant

-The BC Association of Farmers’ Markets would like to honour the memory of Mary Forstbauer by offering a grant to a BC farmer who sells at BC farmers’ markets.
+Every year, the BC Association of Farmers’ Markets honours the memory of Mary Forstbauer by offering a grant to a BC farmer who sells at BC farmers’ markets.
 The award is to be used by a farmer for the implementation of a new initiative on their farm.
 The grant can be used for the following:

 - New Equipment